fastmachinelearning/hls4ml/README.md

 ML code support:
    * Keras/Tensorflow
-   * Let us know if you would support for other ML codes.
+   * Let us know if you want support for other ML codes.

 Neural network architectures:
    * DNNs